abwilf/Non-Standard-Grid/README.md

 ```

 3. Run the program with `run_nsg.py`.
+Note: it is smart to run this within a `tmux` screen, so it doesn't stop when you shut your computer.

 ## Output
 The program will create a tree like this for the hash of your hyperparameter combination